a-zuniga/user_auth_MongoDB/README.md

-# user_auth_MongoDB
-A playground environment to practice different technologies and its various use cases.

 # Introduction
-After participating at PatriotHacks 2021, I was inspired to delve further into Flask.
-This application is a very simple user authentication.
+After participating at PatriotHacks 2021, I was inspired to delve further into the world of Flask.
+This application is a very simple user authentication system that utilizes MongoDB.

 # Built With
 Flask, MongoDB